Street naming and numbering for developers

 Thank you for building a new development in the borough.
 Now we can work together to name and number the streets and properties.

-As soon as your development has received planning permission and before you commence work on site, you must begin this process.
+As soon as your development has received planning permission and before you commence work on site, you should begin this process.
 More often your buyers will be purchasing their new home ‘off plan’.
-If the property is not addressed early in the process, HM Land Registry will not be aware of its existence, which will cause inconvenience and delays.
+If the property is not addressed early in the process, HM Land Registry, the emergency services and utility companies will not be aware of its existence, which will cause inconvenience and delays.

 Before you start building

 You must supply the Address and Gazetteer Officer at the Town Hall with the following information:

 - A written request by filling in an online form (above).